 Futures contracts, on the other hand, are traded on futures exchanges.
 You’re trading with someone on the market, and the contract ensures that the trade meets all standards and is completed properly.
 So, there’s less counterparty risk, or risk of someone defaulting, than with forward contracts.
 Futures can be traded back to the market if you change your mind or the market moves against the direction you thought it would go.

-Exchange rates.
-Although forward points are calculated using an industry standard formula, the spot exchange rate differs from one company to the next.
-Find a transfer company that offer the best exchange rates.
+- Exchange rates.
+Although forward points are calculated using an industry-standard formula, the spot exchange rate differs from one company to the next.
+Find a transfer company that offers the best exchange rates.

 What are the benefits of a forward contract?